Arijit-2004/Arijit-2004/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning advanced programming and software development.
-- 👯 I’m passionate about Data Analytics and aspire to be one.
+- 👯 I’m passionate about web development and Data analysis.
 - 💬 Ask me about anything tech-related, I'm always open to discussions!
 - 📫 How to reach me: [arijit2004bandel@gmail.com](mailto:arijit2004bandel@gmail.com)
 - ⚡ Fun fact: I love playing the guitar and can listen to music for hours on loop!